shawnweisfeld/RockPaperScissorsBoom/challenges/AddApplicationMonitoring.md

 ## Advanced challenges

 Too comfortable?
 Eager to do more?
-Here you are:
+Try this:

 * Find places throughout the applicaiton to track more telemetry.
 * Create an alert based on App Insights telemetry.